ChadH28/ChadH28/README.md

 # Hi there, Im Chad Hoosain 👻

+## Over a good years worth of web developement experience

 ### 📫 How to reach me:
   - Mobile: 084 466 4783
   - LinkedIn: https://www.linkedin.com/in/chad-hoosain-3660641a6/
   - Email: chadhoosain@gmail.com

-## Over a years worth of web developement experience at Intern level

 ### 🔭 My list of languages include
   - HTML